MiraBellierr/bun-discord-bot/README.md

 # Bun Discord Bot

-An interaction Discord bot written in JS and TS using Bun runtime environment.<br>
+An interaction Discord bot written in JS and TS using Bun runtime environment.
 Contains simple get avatar and get user info commands.
+Starting a bot only takes 0.02 - 0.05 ms.

 ## This bot is created with Bun runtime